PROPOSED QLD WATER QUALITY REGULATIONS

 - Queensland growers need to check out the Agricultural ERA standard for banana cultivation and the prescribed method for bananas (also below) to see if their current farming practices are in line with or superior to the minimum standards.
 This applies specifically to nitrogen and phosphorous rates and sediment and erosion control.

 - If your farming practice is below these standards, the ABGC extension team can help you plan to improve.
-If you live in the Wet Tropics, you have 12 months to be able to comply before there is any risk of being audited by a compliance officer from the Department of Environment and Science.
+If you live in the Wet Tropics, you have until December 2020 to comply before there is any risk of being audited by a compliance officer from the Department of Environment and Science.
 You can use this time to make changes on your farm and increase your productivity.

 - However, the record keeping requirements apply immediately.
 The BetterBunch app (in the App Store and Google Play) has been designed to simplify record keeping.
 View record keeping requirements on pages 7 and 8 here.

-- Continue to check out the ABGC website where information specific to the banana industry will be updated as the details of the Bill and regulations become more clear.
+- Continue to check out the ABGC website where information specific to the banana industry will be updated as the details of the prescribed minimum standards are finalised.

-- The ABGC will keep you update regarding any new developments when it comes to greenfield sites.
+- The ABGC will keep you updated regarding any new developments when it comes to greenfield sites.

 To discuss your next steps or to download the BetterBunch record keeping app, please call the ABGC’s Extension Team on 07 4015 2797 and ask for Rob, Amelia or Dale.